projectatomic/atomic-site/source/blog/2017-11-15-migrating-kubernetes-on-fedora-atomic-host-27.html.md

 ---
 title: Migrating Kubernetes on Fedora Atomic Host 27
 author: jbrooks
-date: 2017-11-15 00:00:00 UTC
+date: 2017-11-15 18:00:00 UTC
 tags: atomic, kubernetes, fedora, system containers, rpm-ostree
 comments: true
 published: true
 ---

-Starting with Fedora 27 Atomic Host, the rpms for Kubernetes, Flannel and Etcd are no longer baked into the host's image, but are installable instead either as [system containers](http://www.projectatomic.io/blog/2016/09/intro-to-system-containers/) or via [package layering](https://rpm-ostree.readthedocs.io/en/latest/manual/administrator-handbook/#hybrid-imagepackaging-via-package-layering).
+Starting with Fedora 27 Atomic Host, the RPMs for Kubernetes, Flannel and Etcd are no longer included in the host's image, but are installable instead either as [system containers](http://www.projectatomic.io/blog/2016/09/intro-to-system-containers/) or via [package layering](https://rpm-ostree.readthedocs.io/en/latest/manual/administrator-handbook/#hybrid-imagepackaging-via-package-layering).

+READMORE

 System containers can serve as drop-in replacements for components that had been included in the Fedora Atomic image.
-Once installed, these components will be manageable using the same systemctl commands that apply to regular rpm-installed components.
-System containers are very flexible -- you can easily run system container images based on CentOS or on older (or newer) versions of Fedora on a Fedora Atomic 27 host.
+Once installed, these components will be manageable using the same `systemctl` commands that apply to regular RPM-installed components.
+System containers are very flexible; you can easily run system container images based on CentOS, or on older (or newer) versions of Fedora on a Fedora 27 Atomic  host.

-Package layering makes it possible to install regular rpm packages from configured repositories.
+Package layering makes it possible to install regular RPM packages from configured repositories.
 These additional "layered" packages are persistent across upgrades, rebases, and deploys.
 You must typically reboot after layering on packages, and not all packages may be installed in this way.
-For instance, rpms that install content to `/opt` [aren't currently installable](https://github.com/projectatomic/rpm-ostree/issues/233) via package layering.
+For instance, RPMs that install content to `/opt` [aren't currently installable](https://github.com/projectatomic/rpm-ostree/issues/233) via package layering.
 Unlike with system containers, the packages you layer onto your host must be compatible with the version of Fedora the host is running.

-If you're running a Kubernetes cluster on Fedora Atomic Host that depends on the baked in versions of these components, such as a cluster installed via the Ansible scripts in the [kubernetes/contrib repo](https://github.com/kubernetes/contrib/tree/master/ansible), you'll need to choose one of these methods to migrate your cluster when [upgrading to Fedora Atomic 27](http://www.projectatomic.io/blog/2017/11/fedora-atomic-26-to-27-upgrade/).
+If you're running a Kubernetes cluster on Fedora Atomic Host that depends on the baked-in versions of these components, such as a cluster installed via the Ansible scripts in the [kubernetes/contrib repo](https://github.com/kubernetes/contrib/tree/master/ansible), you'll need to choose one of these methods to migrate your cluster when [upgrading to Fedora Atomic 27](http://www.projectatomic.io/blog/2017/11/fedora-atomic-26-to-27-upgrade/).

 ## Migrating Kubernetes and related components using System Containers

-To replace Kubernetes, Flannel and Etcd with system containers, you would run the following commands.
+To replace Kubernetes, Flannel, and Etcd with system containers, you would run the following commands.
 You could run these commands on a Fedora 26 Atomic Host, and then [upgrade to 27](http://www.projectatomic.io/blog/2017/11/fedora-atomic-26-to-27-upgrade/).
 Upon rebooting, your components and any cluster based on them should be up and running.

 ### System containers for master nodes